-6.1 The implications for the Bute and Cowal Area Committee are as outlined in Table 6.1 below.
+6.1 The implications for the MAKI Area Committee are as outlined in Table 6.1 below.

-Table 6.1: Implications for the Bute and Cowal Area Committee Policy The Bute and Cowal EDAP 2016/21 (and subsequent in-year plans) must align and adhere, as appropriate, to the Local Development 1 oney Plan and the SOA Local/SOA long term objectives, 2016-2023.
-Financial The Bute and Cowal EDAP will ensure that the area's resources are allocated efficiently and effectively with regard to the economic development priorities and ambitions for Bute and Cowal.
+Table 6.1: Implications for the MAKI Area Committee Policy The MAKI EDAP 2016/21 (and subsequent in-year plans) must align and adhere, as appropriate, to Local Development Plan and the SOA Local/SOA long term objectives, 2016-2023.
+Financial The MAKI EDAP will ensure that the area's resources are allocated efficiently and effectively with regard to the economic development priorities and ambitions for MAKI.
 There will need to be annual consideration of best alignment between resources and priorities.
 Legal All legal implications at project level will be taken into consideration.
-HR The Bute and Cowal EDAP priorities will be resourced in terms of staff time in the context of the Council's annual service planning process and through shared staff resource discussions with Community Planning Partners.
-Equalities The Bute and Cowal EDAP will comply with all Equal Opportunities policies and obligations.
+HR The MAKI EDAP priorities will be resourced in terms of staff time in the context of the Council's annual service planning process and through shared staff resource discussions with Community Planning Partners.
+Equalities The MAKI EDAP will comply with all Equal Opportunities policies and obligations.
 Risk None.
-The Bute and Cowal EDAP will provide internal and external Customer customers with a clear articulation of the key priorities for developing Service the Bute and Cowal economy, thereby facilitating focus, effective resource planning and partnership working at the local level.
+Customer Service The MAKI EDAP will provide internal and external customers with a clear articulation of the key priorities for developing the MAKI economy, thereby facilitating focus, effective resource planning and partnership working at the local level.

-Executive Director of Development and Infrastructure Policy Lead, CIIr Aileen Morton
+Executive Director of Development and Infrastructure Policy Lead, Cllr Aileen Morton

-12th September 2016
+9th September 2016